mattwells/taskler/README.md

 The application is purely for my own learning and is not intended to be used in a live environment!

-## Demo Quick Start
+## Quick Start

-To download and install run the following commands in a terminal:
+With GIT, PHP and Composure installed, run the following commands in a terminal to get Taskler up and running:

 ```bash
 git clone https://github.com/mattwells/taskler.git